 Blogging is what you do to promote your business.

-It could be the flyers you circulate, the radio spot you book – blog posts are the guy you hire to stand outside with a bright, easy to read the spinning board to attract traffic during peak hours.
+It could be the flyers you circulate, the radio spot you book – blog posts are the guy you hire to stand outside with a bright, easy-to-read spinning board to attract traffic during peak hours.

-Why should you choose blog writing service for your business?
+Why should you choose a blog writing service for your business?

 Mainly because blogging costs a fraction of what you would need to pay for billboards or to run ads on TV… and it’s much more effective.